jorool/netanimations-app/README.md

+This is then NetAnimations App project.

-This is an addon starter template for the [Ionic Framework](http://ionicframework.com/).
+NetAnimations is an mobile app made with [Ionic Framework](http://ionicframework.com/).

-## How to use this template
+## How to build this project

 *This template does not work on its own*.
 It is missing the Ionic library, and AngularJS.